 “People are just as wonderful as sunsets if you let them be.
 When I look at a sunset, I don’t find myself saying, ‘Soften the orange a bit on the right hand corner.’
 I don’t try to control a sunset.
 I watch with awe as it unfolds.”

-Rogers identified two main reasons that unconditional positive regard is effective in therapy: the drive towards effective interactions with others, and the desire for self-determination.
+Rogers identified two main reasons that this approach is effective in therapy: the drive towards effective interactions with others and the desire for self-determination.

-A review by Farber and Doolin found that there was a moderate relationship between the use of unconditional positive regard and positive therapeutic outcomes, so it was not the sole determining factor in the success of therapy.
-By helping to strengthen the therapeutic relationship, it can help to promote other therapeutic goals not only in humanistic approaches but also psychoanalytic and behavioural approaches.
+A review by Farber and Doolin found a moderate relationship between the use of unconditional positive regard and positive therapeutic outcomes, and it wasn’t the sole determining factor in the success of therapy.
+By helping to strengthen the therapeutic relationship, it can promote other therapeutic goals, not only in humanistic approaches but also in psychoanalytic and behavioural approaches.

 Farber and Doolin emphasized that unconditional positive regard must be actively conveyed to the client rather than simply being an internal mindset for the therapist.
-They suggested that unconditional positive regard could be particularly useful when a non-minority therapist is working with a minority client,
+They suggested that it could be particularly useful when a non-minority therapist is working with a minority client.

-What stands out in my mind when I think of unconditional positive regard is a patient who was transferred onto my caseload when I was working at a community mental health team.
+What stands out in my mind when I think of this concept is a patient who was transferred onto my caseload when I was working at a community mental health team.
 The nurse who was passing him on to me said that while he wasn’t easy to work with, the most effective approach to take with him was unconditional positive regard.
-It certainly was not easy; he was a very odd duck, and had a history of some rather unpleasant behaviours when acutely ill, so unconditional positive regard was always an active work in progress rather than something that came easily.
+It certainly was not easy; he had a history of some rather unpleasant behaviours when acutely ill, so unconditionality was always an active work in progress rather than something that came easily.

 Is unconditional positive regard something that you’ve experienced in therapeutic relationships or other relationships in your life?